List of recurring characters in The Suite Life of Zack & Cody: Lance Fishman

-Lance Fishman (played by Aaron Musicant) – The Tipton's handsome if somewhat slow-witted young lifeguard, who projects a relaxed and easy going demeanour but harbours an almost unhealthy obsession with water.
+Lance Fishman (played by Aaron Musicant) is the Tipton's handsome if somewhat slow-witted young lifeguard, who projects a relaxed and easy going demeanour, but harbours an almost unhealthy obsession with water.
 He is frequently shown in scenes trying to steer even the most mundane everyday conversations to swimming, the ocean, or sea creatures in some respect.
 He disrupts Maddie's student film ("Back in the Game") by insisting that she change his character to a merman, and suggesting she replace the front walk with a pool so that he can swim, rather than walk, to the hotel entrance.
 Later, during London's Halloween party he appears as "the Mighty Lobster".
 Nonetheless, Lance exhibits remarkable ease with picking up women, scoring dates with both Maddie (who at first had a crush on him) and London (despite her aversion to dating "the help").
 Holding onto said women is another story: Maddie dumps him because she finds him dull, and London agrees to break up with him after he meets a woman called Wanda.